-- I know this goes against every playground’s rules, but for toddler’s, focus on small slides with very close supervision.
+- I know this goes against every playground’s rules, but for toddlers, focus on small slides with very close supervision.
 Because climbing up the slide, and then sliding back down, gives tons of fantastic sensations to the sensory system.
 It also helps with motor planning and core strength.

 #18.
 Walk on Bubble Wrap

 - Grab some painters tape and stick some bubble wrap to the floor for your toddler to walk and jump on.
 Lots of different senses are getting input here: auditory (popping noise), jumping (proprioceptive), tactile (feeling of bubbles under feet.)
-If you want to see an example check this out.
+If you want to see an example, check this out.

 #19.
 Feel and Find Mystery

 - A great way to work on your child’s tactile processing is to put some simple hidden objects into a box or bag and have them feel for the one you requested.
-So it goes something like this… You place 3-4 random objects in a box with a hole cut into it.
+It goes something like this… You place 3-4 random objects in a box with a hole cut into it.
 Think about a cup, car, ball, etc. Easy to identify.
 Ask you toddler to put their hand in and find the ball/cup/car.
 Voila!
 Find more feel and find ideas here.

 #20.
 Toss Bean Bags